-With digital onboarding, process flows and event triggers can help to personalize the experience for each employee depending on their role, past experience and knowledge, and personal preferences.
+Digital onboarding, process flows, and event triggers can personalize the experience for each employee.
+Regardless of their role, past experience and knowledge, and personal preferences.

 Digital onboarding is also about administration and follow-up from managers, HR, and other departments.
 The ability to integrate digital onboarding activity with learning management and other systems helps to ensure maximum productivity and risk management.

 Want to learn more about how to leverage the use of digital tools throughout your onboarding process?
 Download our onboarding guide.